skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 - more than 4000 tests and
 - more than 2500 classes

-increases the average build time by only 23 seconds (or 13%).
+introduces an overhead of only 23 seconds (or 13%) compared to `./gradlew check`.

 ## Predictive Test Selection